demisto/content-docs/docs/integrations/entitlements.md

 demisto.handleEntitlementForUser(incidentID=incident_id, guid=guid, email=user_email, response=reply, taskID=task_id)
 ```

-When the `demisto.handleEntitlementForUser()` function is called, the XSOAR server will close the given task in the given incident with the response which was provided.
+When the `demisto.handleEntitlementForUser()` function is called, the Cortex XSOAR server will close the given task in the given incident with the response that was provided.